gandersen101/spaczz/README.md

 ### FuzzyMatcher

-The basic usage of the fuzzy matcher is similar to spaCy's `PhraseMatcher` except it returns the fuzzy ratio along with match id, start and end information, so make sure to include a variable for the ratio when unpacking results.
+The basic usage of the fuzzy matcher is similar to spaCy's `PhraseMatcher` except it returns the fuzzy ratio and matched pattern, along with match id, start and end information, so make sure to include variables for the ratio and pattern when unpacking results.

 ```python